Estimated reading time: 7 minutes

 Saying “No for now” might translate to: “I can’t do it right now, because I have this report to finish.
 I will do it tomorrow by 4.00pm”.
 Then make sure you follow through on this commitment or renegotiate if you really can’t do it.

 Practice and persistence will strengthen your ability to say “No”.
 This deliberate practice will develop clear boundaries and healthy self-esteem.
-Learning to say “No” isn’t easy if you’re mostly used to saying “Yes”.
+Learning to say “No” isn’t easy, especially if you’re used to mostly saying a reflexive “Yes”.
 But it’s an important part of simplifying your life, reducing your stress and earning trust.

 If not being able to say “No” is causing problems in your relationship, you may need an experienced relationship counsellor & coach.
 Call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.